x

 According to the Forest Service, records from the Forest Service and Montezuma County show that ownership of the land has been with the United States as part of the National Forest System since 1927.

-Forest Service officials met with the Free Land Holders and the Montezuma County sheriff on Wednesday to inform them that the fence is trespassing and must be removed, according to the Forest Service.
+Forest Service officials met with the Free Land Holders and the Montezuma County sheriff on Wednesday to inform them that the fence is trespassing and must be removed, the Forest Service said.
 The group agreed to stop building the fence to allow time for review of their claim and has said they won't restrict public access to roads or trails and does not have plans to do so, according to the sheriff's office.

 Members of a Facebook group did meet on Thursday afternoon to remove the fencing at Chicken Creek.
-The sheriff's office asked Montezuma County residents to not gather in the area or attempt to remove the fencing, said in the media release.
+The sheriff's office asked Montezuma County residents to not gather in the area or attempt to remove the fencing.

 The Forest Service and the sheriff asked for patience as they work through the dispute according to legal and administrative procedures.